Ricky Stenhouse Jr.: 2013–2019: Roush Fenway Racing

 After a slow start in 2015, Stenhouse nearly won the Food City 500 where he came home in fourth.
-After a weak summer, he had a consistent run of 15th or better in six of the last 10 races, including two top 10s at Dover and Talladega.
+After a weak summer, he had a consistent run of fifteenth or better in six of the last ten races, including two top-tens at Dover and Talladega.
 After poor performances at Martinsville and Phoenix where he was as high as 22nd in the points standings, he fell to 25th at the season's ending.

-Stenhouse got off to a better start in 2016 than 2015 including a Top 10 run in Atlanta.
-He got his next Top 10 at Fontana, in 2015 It took 29 races to get two Top 10s in the year, it took five in 2016.
+Stenhouse got off to a better start in 2016 than 2015 including a top-ten run in Atlanta.
+He got his next top-ten at Fontana, in 2015 It took 29 races to get two Top 10s in the year, it took five in 2016.
 On March 1, his team announced that Sunny D would be his sponsor in select Cup and Xfinity Series races.
-On August 21, 2016, Stenhouse recorded a then-career-best second-place finish in the Bass Pro Shops NRA Night Race at Bristol Motor Speedway.
+On August 21, 2016, Stenhouse recorded a then-career-best second place finish in the Bass Pro Shops NRA Night Race at Bristol Motor Speedway.